vincentarelbundock/Rdatasets/doc/HistData/rst/Armada.rst

    .. rubric:: Description
       :name: description

-   The Spanish Armada (Spanish: *Grande y Felicissima Armada*, literally "Great and Most Fortunate Navy") was a Spanish fleet of 130 ships that sailed from La Coruna in August 1588.
+   The Spanish Armada (Spanish: *Grande y Felicisima Armada*, literally "Great and Most Fortunate Navy") was a Spanish fleet of 130 ships that sailed from La Coruna in August 1588.
 During its preparation, several accounts of its formidable strength were circulated to